-$T^{\rm HE\ TOURIST}$ will find plenty of interest in the little town of Banff itself, with its churches, cinemas and shops, interspersed with groups of cowboys in woolly chaps and gaycolored kerchiefs, sloe-eyed Indians in buckskin coats and moccasins, packers, trappers, guides and other truly mountain men.
+THE TOURIST will find plenty of interest in the little town of Banff itself, with its churches, cinemas and shops, interspersed with groups of cowboys in woolly chaps and gay colored kerchiefs, sloe-eyed Indians in buckskin coats and moccasins packers, trappers, guides and other truly mountain men.
 Near the fine bridge over the Bow River are the Administration Offices of the Park, the Museum, Zoo and Royal Canadian Mounted Police Headquarters.

-The animal corral is $1\frac{1}{2}$ miles from the town, an immense fenced-in area where a herd of buffaloes, mountain sheep, goat, moose, antelope and other kindred of the wild roam at will through the vast forested pasturage.
-You can drive into this corral quite close up to the buffaloes and enjoy studying them in these surroundings.
+The animal corral is 11/2 miles from the town, an immense fenced-in area where a herd of buffaloes, mountain sheep, goat, moose, antelope and other kindred of the wild are maintained.